azhan3/ICS3U-SummativeFinal/README.md

 ## Features
 The app contains the following features:
 * Hand tracking and landmarking using OpenCV and Mediapipe
+* Clicks, mouse movement, volume control, alt-tabbing
 * Gesture recognition using a Sklearn K-Nearest-Neighbors classifier and a .csv file with training data
-* Gesture to action mapping and storage for different user accounts uysing MongoDB
+* Gesture to action mapping and storage for different user accounts using MongoDB